carldea/worldclock/README.md

 # Outstanding issues
 1. The map doesn't load properly when building and running the app as a built image.
 2. Map uses MapBox and Leaflet.js an access_token needs to be created.
 See https://www.mapbox.com/studio/account/tokens/ for details.
-3. Weather is still under construction.
-This may need an access_token too.